Communist Party of Nepal (Unified Marxist–Leninist): Revival (2021–2025)

-Gen-Z protests, 2025-present
+Gen-Z protests, 2025–present

 The Congress would be targeted in the 2025 Nepalese Gen Z protests due to their support of the government of K. P. Sharma Oli.

 Oli's government would be short lived as on 4 September 2025 it issued a mandate to shut down most social media in Nepal such as Facebook, X, YouTube, LinkedIn, Reddit, Signal, and Snapchat, for failing to register under the Ministry of Communication and Information Technology.
 The government claimed that this was to increase tax revenues on foreign social media companies, however, detractors pointed out the ban came amidst the growing backlash to the "Nepo-Kid" trend, where children of major political parties politicians flaunted their extravagant wealth and lifestyle, mostly gained due to their parents corruption, while the average Nepali struggled economically.
 Protests against the ban saw a heavy crack-down by the Oli government, with the Nepalese Armed Forces using live ammunition to disperse protesters as they reached the Nepali parliament building, resulting in the death of 19 protesters.
-This violent crackdown only further emboldened the protesters, resulting in massive protests across the capital, which the government also cracked down on, by the end of September 8, 51 people had been killed by the government and more than 347 where injured.
+This violent crackdown only further emboldened the protesters, resulting in massive protests across the capital, which the government also cracked down on, and by the end of 8 September, 51 people had been killed by the government and more than 347 where injured.

-On September 9 Oli would resign as prime minister and flee to a military barracks for protection as the protests only continued to escalate into a full scale revolution.
+On 9 September, Oli would resign as prime minister and flee to a military barracks for protection as the protests only continued to escalate into a full scale revolution.
 Protesters vandalized the CPN (UML) headquarters, and burn down the house of former prime ministers and major portfolios of the party.
 The protests finally end during the night of 11 September going into the early morning of 12 September, as the protesters, president and army reached an agreement where former Supreme Court chief justice Sushila Karki was named interim prime minister until fresh elections could be held on March 5, 2026.

 Ideology

 The guiding principle of the party is Marxism–Leninism and it supports a socialist economy but within the confines of a parliamentary system of governance.
 The party had adopted the line of People's Multiparty Democracy which was proposed by Madan Bhandari at the party's 5th National Convention in 1993.
+Under the proposal the party adopted some liberal democratic ideals of periodic elections with competition among political parties, rule of the majority party and the rule of law.
 The party supports the establishment of a welfare system that guarantees social security and social justice to all citizens.